parshwas19/hnm-web-scraper/README.md

 - This is a basic implementation with a 0.5s sleep after each product loads to correctly load all details and ensure no data is missed.
 - For each category, the scraper will run for a total of approximately 3 minutes and at the end, it will provide CSV files exported from the SQLite database for a quick glance at the extracted data.

+## Future Prospects
+There are a lot of things we can improve in this project:
+- **Automation:** Automate the scraper to run every week.
+Due to time constraints, this feature is not implemented yet.
+- **Headless Mode:** Make the scraper faster by using a headless approach.
+- **Database Schema:** Implement a proper database schema, possibly following a star or snowflake schema, to handle the large amount of data being extracted.

 ## Project Structure